Ubuntu-Solutions-Engineering/openstack-installer/docs/cloudinstall.juju.rst

 ============

-This package contains necessary modules for communicating with the Juju api server and executing **juju** related commands from the cli.
+This package contains necessary modules for communicating with the Juju api server, accessing machine states, and executing **juju** related commands from the cli.

 :mod:`juju` Package
 -------------------